itfrombit/osx_handmade/README.md

 product directory of the application bundle.

-Note 2015-10-12:
+Note 2015-10-13:
 ----------------
 I'm currently bringing the Mac port up-to-date after a summer hiatus.
-This version is compatible with Day 154 (after Asset Loading was added).
+This version is compatible with Day 161 (after the block allocator, before fonts).

-Note that this version suffers from an audio glitch that Casey has not yet debugged.
+Note that this version might suffer from an audio glitch that Casey has not yet debugged.
 I believe the OS X Core Audio streaming is working properly.